-As part of its Aboriginal and Torres Strait Islander Health Research Program, QIMR Berghofer offer an Aboriginal and/or Torres Strait Islander undergraduate student, a paid twelve month work experience placement at the Institute.
+As part of our Aboriginal and Torres Strait Islander Health Research Program, QIMR Berghofer offers an Aboriginal and/or Torres Strait Islander undergraduate student; a paid 12-month work experience placement.

 Students must be enrolled in their second or third year of study in a science related degree.
 The successful applicant will have demonstrated a proficiency in their chosen university course as evidenced by academic performance.
 Eligible applicants are required to be of Aboriginal and/or Torres Strait Islander descent and provide confirmation of Aboriginality, in the form of a letter of support from a community representative or organisation.
 Prior to lodging an application, students are advised to make contact with a QIMR Berghofer laboratory and confirm the potential for their undertaking a placement with the Institute.

 The traineeship is valued at approximately $12,000 per annum and serves to remunerate the successful applicant for a paid placement of up to 1 day each week for 12 months.
 The trainee is required to undertake full-time academic study for the duration of their traineeship.
 Appointment is for 12 months.

 - a copy of your academic transcript

 - contact details of an Indigenous referee